 Forget added sugars.
 We let the powerful, antioxidant-rich spices like clove do the work in this recipe.
 You’ll also get a healthy dose of blood sugar-regulation, thanks to the health benefits of cinnamon.

 Popular in Asia and often referred to as “liquid gold,” this tea is full of turmeric benefits, mostly due to an active compound called curcumin.
 If you’re looking for a warm, nourishing, anti-inflammatory drink, this rich, creamy, slightly sweet beverage is it.

 Bone broth was the go-to warming tonic back in your great-grandparent’s day.
 And it’s making a huge comeback.
 In fact, it’s selling for $10 a cup in big cities.

-Not only does it hit the spot during bouts of cold weather, but benefits of bone broth include healing arthritis and digestive symptoms, too.
-It’s rich in nutrients like gelatin and glycine.
-These help to heal your leaky gut and even your skin.
+Not only does it hit the spot during bouts of cold weather, but benefits of bone broth include joint and gut support, too.
+It’s rich in nutrients like gelatin and glycine, compounds also shown to support your skin and hair, too.

 Get the benefits of drinking coffee, without all of the liver-damaging refined sugars found in most commercial pumpkin spice lattes.
 The healthy fats in the coconut milk will help you feel full and satisfied, too.

 - Most pumpkin spice lattes sold in chains and convenience stores contain dangerous levels of sugar and sometimes other toxic ingredients, including food dyes, fake flavors and carrageenan.

 - Luckily, you can make your own nourishing, health warm fall drinks at home using our recipes.